 Vitamin D deficiency is notorious for causing both muscle aches and weakness (in addition to generalized fatigue and its ill effects on bone density).
 In fact, I’ve seen several patients misdiagnosed as having severe neuromuscular conditions when they simply turned out to have low levels of Vitamin D. Treating their deficiency with a Vitamin D supplement reverses their symptoms.
 It does however, require some time and patience since Vitamin D is a fat soluble vitamin and it takes several months to build up your body stores.

 Another cause of muscle aches (or leg cramps) can be a magnesium deficiency.
+This mineral is one vitamin for sore muscles.
 This essential electrolyte helps regulate channels that cause your muscle cells to contract and relax.
 Magnesium also is the gate keeper for several other electrolytes, such as calcium and potassium.
 Without sufficient magnesium your body cannot properly absorb and retain the other two electrolytes.
 Therefore, supplemental magnesium can be very helpful in preventing muscle cramps and aching.
+Try this important supplement for muscle pain.

 What medications can cause muscle aches?